DaniilLaptev/pinns/README.md

 5. Analyze, what makes difference between optimal hyperparameters, and how they are connected with problem statement and solution.
 6. Get one interesting problem statement.
 Investigate, how does hyperparameters and training process changing with slight changes in problem statement (for example, perturb coefficients, final time T, boundary conditions; this analysis should provide information about smooth dependence of hyperparameters on problem statement).
 7. Analysize different activation functions.
 Does there exist one good activation function that we should use, or they depend on particular problem?
 8. Analyze different rules of initialization.
 There are good and bad ones; what exactly makes optimization process stable and fast?
 What good initialization means - does it have connections with a properties of solution?
+Why bad initial state leads to approximation of zero function?

-We update this table according to our progress:
+We will update this table according to our progress:

 | Task | DHO | LV | LZ | Adv | Diff | Wave | Burg | KdV | Schr | Newt | OU | Prim |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|